davidanderson3/narrow-down/README.md

 ### Eventbrite integration
 The Eventbrite proxy performs a location-first search so the Discover button can surface concerts without exposing your token to the browser:
 1. Calls the Express proxy at `/api/eventbrite` with your latitude, longitude, a default 100-mile radius, and a 14-day window.
 The proxy converts the radius to Eventbrite's `within` parameter, persists a rolling 24-hour cache keyed by location and start date, and accepts either the server-side token or a manually supplied one.
+When the app runs on `http://localhost:3003` (the default dev server) the browser requests the proxy from the same origin, so you'll see `127.0.0.1` or `localhost` in the network tab.
 2. Limits results to Eventbrite's music category (`categories=103`) and sorts events by date before returning them to the client.
 3. Normalizes responses into a lightweight shape (name, venue, datetime, ticket URL) that the front end renders directly.